JunhuiShen/IPC_project/3D_IPC/Readme.md

 - solver performs nonlinear Gauss–Seidel iterations
 - simulation.cpp controls time stepping and scene setup

-The corotated elasticity model in `corotated_energy.h/.cpp` is adapted from the TGSL `Corotated32` formulation.
-The reference files `Corotated32.h/.cpp` are included in this project, and `corotated_energy.cpp` wraps that formulation through a simplified project-level interface.

 ## Future Work

 - AABB broad-phase collision filtering